nuxy/amazon_s3_sync/README.md

 );
 ```

+## Contributions

+If you fix a bug, or have a code you want to contribute, please send a pull-request with your changes.
+(Note: Before committing your code please ensure that you are following the Drupal coding standards)

+You can check your code by running the following command:

+    $ phpcs --standard=./vendor/drupal/coder/coder_sniffer/Drupal/ruleset.xml src

 ## License and Warranty

 This package is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

 _amazon_s3_sync_ is provided under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php)

+[Amazon](https://amazon.com) is a registered trademark of Amazon.com, Inc.

 ## Author